Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks: Tensor Networks

 Much like the operator \(\hat{H}\) can be compressed as an MPO, the states that operators act upon can also be expressed more compactly in terms of TNs.
-Consider \(\ket{p_t} = p_t(\bfn) = p_t(n_1, n_2, \hdots, n_L)\), the probability of microstate \(\bfn\) at time \(t\).
-This \(\ket{p_t}\) can be thought of as a rank \(L\) tensor.
-By specifying the occupancy of each of the \(L\) sites, \(\ket{p_t}\) outputs a number\textemdash a probability\textemdash associated to that microstate.
-By leveraging a matrix product ansatz, $\ket{p_t}$ can be approximated as a partial contraction over $L$ different low-rank tensors (see Fig.~\ref{fig:mps}a).
-The low rank tensors of an MPS~\cite{orus2014practical} are organized in a 1D chain of tensors \(Q_{s_1}^{n_1}, Q_{s_1 s_2}^{n_2}, \hdots, Q_{s_{L-2} s_{L-1}}^{n_{L-1}},\) and \(Q_{s_{L-1}}^{n_L}\) whose upper index \(n_{l}\) specifies the occupancy of site \(l\) and whose lower indices are so-called bond indices, nonphysical indices which are contracted over to generate correlations between nearby sites.
+Consider \(p_t(\bfn) = p_t(n_1, n_2, \hdots, n_L)\), the probability of microstate \(\bfn\) at time \(t\).
+This $p_t(\bfn)$ can be thought of as a rank \(L\) tensor.
+By specifying the occupancy of each of the \(L\) sites, $p_t(\bfn)$ outputs a number\textemdash a probability\textemdash associated to that microstate.
+By leveraging a matrix product ansatz, $p_t(\bfn)$ can be approximated as a partial contraction over $L$ different low-rank tensors (see Fig.~\ref{fig:mps}a).
+The low rank tensors of an MPS~\cite{orus2014practical} are organized in a 1D chain of site dependent tensors \(Q_{s_1}^{n_1}, Q_{s_1 s_2}^{n_2}, \hdots, Q_{s_{L-2} s_{L-1}}^{n_{L-1}},\) and \(Q_{s_{L-1}}^{n_L}\) whose upper index \(n_{l}\) specifies the occupancy of site \(l\) and whose lower indices are so-called bond indices, nonphysical indices which are contracted over to generate correlations between nearby sites.
+For compactness of notation, we suppress labels $Q^{(1)}, Q^{(2)},$ etc. that would distinguish the site dependent tensors, implicitly carrying that site dependence through the labeling scheme for the physical indices.
 For suitably chosen \(Q\) tensors, we therefore approximate

 where $\ket{q_t}$ is the approximate distribution over microstates generated from the MPS.
 Though not explicitly written, the \(Q\) tensors are time-dependent.